whoisdsmith/AI-MTHRFCKR/README.md

 ## Web Design

-- [ChatBA](https://www.chatba.com/) Chatbcg Generative Ai For Slides.
+- [ChatBA](https://www.chatba.com/) - Chatbcg Generative AI For Slides.
 Instantly Create Slide Decks Using ChatBCG.
-- [Durable](http://durable.co) Durable Ai Website Builder And Service Business Software
+- [Durable](http://durable.co) - Durable AI Website Builder And Service Business Software
-- [Magician](http://magician.design) Magician For Figma.
+- [Magician](http://magician.design) - Magician For Figma.
 A Magical Design Tool For Figma Powered By AI.
-- [Piggy](https://piggy.to/magic) Mobile Content Creator.
+- [Piggy](https://piggy.to/magic) - Mobile Content Creator.
 Creating Stunning Content On Your Phone Just Got Easy.
-- [SlidesAI](https://www.slidesai.io/) Create Presentation Slides With Ai In Seconds.
+- [SlidesAI](https://www.slidesai.io/) - Create Presentation Slides With AI In Seconds.
 Say Goodbye To Tedious, Manual Slides Creation.
 Let The AI Write The Outline And Presentation Content For You.
 With Our Tool, You Can Easily Create Professional, Engaging Slides From Any Text In No Time.
-- [Tome](http://beta.tome.app) Generative Storytelling Has Arrived.
+- [Tome](http://beta.tome.app) - Generative Storytelling Has Arrived.
 Unlock Your Best Work With Tome's AI-powered Storytelling Format.

 ---